Set away from the crowds of Tasmania’s main cities, the east coast is a truly diverse part of Tasmania offering

-Swansea is a charming sea-side town and is home to some of the state’s best seafood produce including crayfish, scallops and oysters.
+Swansea is a charming sea-side town and is home to some of the state’s best seafood produce including crayfish,

 Overlooking the awe-inspiring Oyster Bay with the town of Coles Bay at its entrance, Freycinet National Park is a treasure chest of world-class natural attractions including the iconic Hazards Mountains.
 Wineglass Bay has awe-inspiring views, magnificent bushwalks and a range of activities allowing you to explore the crystal clear waterways.

 Journey further north and arrive at the charming seaside town of Bicheno before coming to Douglas-Apsley National Park with its rugged gorges, flowing rivers and plunging waterfalls.
-St Helens is known for its supreme beaches and friendly local atmosphere and Bay of Fires was voted as one of the world’s best beaches and is home to giant granite boulders turned orange by lichens and kilometres of unique silica sand.
+St Helens is known for its supreme beaches and friendly local atmosphere and Bay of Fires was voted as one of the world’s best beaches and is home to giant granite boulders turned orange by lichens and

 Tasmania’s east coast is waiting to be explored and is a must-visit destination on your Apple Isle adventure.